Category Archives: NYC Moments Culture

 Chinatown New York City Playing poker at Columbus Park

 Chinatown in New York City holds a special place in my heart.
-As someone who grew up in a small town with little diversity, Chinatown was like a whole new world to me when I first visited.
+As someone who grew up in a small town with little diversity.
+Chinatown was like a whole new world to me when I first visited.
 The energy is electric: From the moment you step foot in Chinatown, you can feel the energy in the air.
-The bustling streets are filled with vendors selling everything from fresh produce to souvenirs, and the colorful storefronts and signs make it feel like you’re in a different country.
-There’s always a buzz of activity, and I love the feeling of being a…
+The bustling streets are filled with vendors selling everything from fresh produce to souvenirs.
+The colorful storefronts and signs make it feel like you’re in a different country.
+There’s always a buzz of activity, and I love the feeling of being a part…

 Read more